Lee Lynch (footballer): International

 Lynch has two underage caps for Ireland coming at under-17 level.
 He scored twice on his debut against Finland.
 He has also been called up to under-18 and under-19 squads.

 Personal life

-He is the cousin of Jack Lynch who is also a professional footballer, having played for League of Ireland clubs Waterford, Cobh Ramblers, Galway United & Treaty United, where he is who plays and is also the club's first ever captain.
+He is the cousin of Jack Lynch who is also a professional footballer, having played for League of Ireland clubs Waterford, Cobh Ramblers, Galway United & Treaty United, where he was the club's first ever captain.